Terms of Service

 19.1 Governing law and jurisdiction

 These Terms are governed by the laws in force in Victoria, Australia.
-The parties submit to the exclusive jurisdiction of the courts of Victoria and the courts entitled to hear appeals from them.
+The parties submit to the non-exclusive jurisdiction of the courts of Victoria and the courts entitled to hear appeals from them.
+This means a party may bring proceedings in the courts of Victoria, but nothing in these Terms requires the Customer to litigate only in Victoria or prevents either party from bringing or transferring proceedings in another Australian court that properly has jurisdiction, including a court in the State or Territory where the Customer is located.

 19.2 Changes to these Terms

 We may amend these Terms from time to time.
-For material changes, we will give the Customer at least 30 days’ notice by email or in-product notification before the change takes effect.
-Continued use of the Service after the change takes effect constitutes acceptance.
-If the Customer does not accept a material change, it may terminate under clause 12.2 before the change takes effect and we will refund any prepaid Fees for the unused portion of the term.
-Non-material changes (such as clarifications, updates to contact details, or changes to Sub-processors) take effect on posting.
+For any change that materially and adversely affects the Customer’s rights, we will give all affected account-holders (not only paid-Plan account-holders) at least 30 days’ advance notice by email or in-product notification before the change takes effect.
+A Customer who does not accept such a change may, before it takes effect, terminate the affected Plan and export its Customer Data without penalty, and we will refund any prepaid Fees for the unused portion of the term on a pro-rata basis under clause 5.6.
+We will not treat mere continued use as acceptance of a change that materially reduces the Customer’s rights without giving the Customer that notice and that no-penalty exit first.
+Non-material changes (such as clarifications, updates to contact details, or changes to Sub-processors handled under clause 14) take effect on posting.

 19.3 Assignment